 We’re glad to have you at Wright State!
 As a current student, you need to accomplish the “to-dos” listed below each term in order to complete your education at Wright State.

-Wright State's Veterans Affairs (VA) Office, 244 Student Union, is here to process your educational benefits, maintain eligibility, and troubleshoot payment and other issues.
+Wright State's Veterans Affairs (VA) Office, 131 Allyn, is here to process your educational benefits, maintain eligibility, and troubleshoot payment and other issues.
 And, the Certifying Official will submit enrollment and tuition information to the VA Regional Processing Office and/or to your student's Vocational Rehabilitation counselor.
 In addition, the VA Office may serve as a central resource regarding other programs and resources available to veterans and military-connected students, both on campus and in the surrounding community.

 As a reminder it’s important to: